MainActivityKt/Tasklist/README.md

 Everything looks good with some colors.

-In this stage, our program is upgraded from a plain text task manager, to one with design and colors.
+In this stage, our program is upgraded from a plain text task manager to one with design and colors.

 A task's priority and due tag are represented by defined colors, as follows: